 ANTONIO ROMERO / SCIENCE PHOTO LIBRARY ANTONIO ROMERO / SCIENCE PHOTO LIBRARY

 Agate.
 Polarized light micrograph of a thin section through an agate geode.
-Layers of chalcedony (banded) surround an interior of quartz crystals.
+Layers of chalcedony (banded) surround an interior of quartz crystals (bottom).
 A geode forms when layers of the mineral silica (silicon dioxide) precipitate from liquid onto the inside of rock hollows.
 Chalcedony, the amorphous or non-crystalline form of silica, forms the outer banded layers.
 The final, central part that forms is the pure crystalline form of silica, quartz.
-Impurities cause coloured areas, with the pure quartz being colourless.
-Magnification: x10 when printed at 10 centimetres wide.
+The normal appearance of the chalcedony is coloured by impurities with the pure quartz being colourless.
+Magnification: x45 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.